-Cyclobenzaprine (Flexeril) Side Effects & Detox Timeline
+Cyclobenzaprine (Flexeril) Uses, Side Effects, & Risks

 What is Cyclobenzaprine (Flexeril)?

 How cyclobenzaprine (Flexeril) works is not well understood, but it helps alleviate stiffness, pain, and discomfort due to sprains, strains, or injuries to muscles.
 It is also sometimes prescribed off-label to treat fibromyalgia pain.
-It is typically only taken one time a day for 2 to 3 weeks.
-A person should not take cyclobenzaprine for longer than 3 weeks if they have not consulted their healthcare provider.

 Cyclobenzaprine may be referred to by the former brand name Flexeril, though generic and other brands exist.